dh256git/project27/README.md

 #### Issue tracking

 Project27 will track known issues on inaccurate information, as well as known accessibility bugs around the scientific content.
-This will partly be done through the GitHub repository and the Project log articles.
+This will partly be done through the GitHub repository and the LogBook articles.